Kaweees/kiwiGL/README.md

 ### Benchmarks

-The graphics library is capable of rendering 3D scenes with thousands of triangles at interactive frame rates.
+Kiwigl is capable of rendering 3D scenes with thousands of triangles at interactive frame rates.
 The following benchmarks were conducted on a 2019 MacBook Pro with a 2.3 GHz 8-Core Intel Core i9 processor and 16 GB of RAM.

 | Benchmark | Description | Result |
 | --------- | ----------- | ------ |